Motion Control Workshop: System Components and Integration

 Hosted by the Opus College of Engineering's Flexible Assembly Systems Network (FASN) Advanced Manufacturing Center

-Looking to gain new skills in industrial automation or upgrade your existing motion control skills?
-Marquette's Motion Control Workshop: Single Axis Motion will guide engineering professionals through learning motion control fundamentals with hands-on activities using industrial-grade motion control systems.
+Looking to gain new skills in motion control or upgrade your industrial automation skills?
+Marquette's Motion Control Workshop: System Components and Integration will guide engineering and manufacturing professionals through learning motion control fundamentals with hands-on activities using industrial-grade motion control systems.

 Participants will: